Gate fidelity fluctuations and quantum process invariants: Introduction

-In this paper, we calculate the variance of the gate fidelity analytically, and discuss how it might be measured in experiments (and challenges to doing so!).
+In this paper, we calculate the variance of the gate fidelity analytically and discuss how it might be measured in experiments (as well as challenges to doing so!).
 Moreover, we develop a general method for calculating higher moments of the gate fidelity, which can be applied to other purposes.
 This problem has been considered before: Ref. \cite{PMM} solved the special case where $\cE$ maps pure states into pure states.
 Our calculation applies to general quantum operations.
-We apply it to a couple of interesting specific cases: operations acting on a single qubit, and on very large ($\mathrm{dim}(\cH)\to\infty$) systems.
+We also apply it to two interesting specific cases: operations acting on a single qubit, and on very large systems.

-We begin, in Section \ref{sec:Background}, by introducing the framework and formulae that we will use.
+We begin in Section \ref{sec:Background} by introducing background material and the framework we will use throughout the presentation.
 In Section \ref{sec:Ave}, we calculate the average gate fidelity as a warm-up, and confirm agreement with previous calculations.
 We then calculate the variance in Section \ref{sec:Var}, and briefly discuss higher order moments in Section \ref{sec:Higher}.
-Finally, we calculate explicit expressions for gates on a single qubit and asymptotically large systems (Section \ref{sec:Single}).
+Next in Section \ref{sec:Single}, we calculate an explicit expression for gates on a single qubit as well as an explicit upper-bound that depends only on the dimension of the system which allows us to deduce the asymptotic behaviour of the variance.
 We conclude, in Section \ref{sec:Disc}, by discussing applications to randomized noise characterization, and to estimating fidelity decay under controlled perturbations of chaotic systems.